 Through the recurring project initiative "I've Been in Your Chair", Heritage College, Dublin students have worked with an inspirational coordinating area cancer survivor to annually assist in small groups to locally handcraft tie blankets for ultimate delivery out to nearby care clinics.

-With the Heritage College’s presence in the Central Ohio area, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within
+With the Heritage College’s presence in the Central Ohio area, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within the City of Dublin and Greater Columbus.
+Students have additionally taken part in experiencing the community offerings of Worthington, German Village and the Short North.

 Health & Wellness for Students